Granita is a handy thing to have on hand in your freezer – add a few large spoonfuls to a glass of prosecco for a refreshing spring drink.

 - 20 ml lemon juice

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 Freezing time overnight

-To make the granita, combine the sugar and water in a saucepan, stirring to mix together.
-Place on high heat, bring to the boil, remove from heat and leave to cool.
+Combine the sugar and water in a saucepan and place on a medium heat.
+As soon as the mixture comes to the boil, remove from the heat and allow to cool.

 Photographs by Benito Martin.
 Styling by Jerrie-Joy Redman-Lloyd.